-b) statement indicating how applicants' qualifications and experience make them suitable for the assignment;

-c) an "approach to work", describing the approach to carrying out the assignment, including any inputs that may be required from EI (three pages maximum);

-d) two recent writing samples: i) published peer-reviewed journal article on gender and organisational leadership or related theme; ii) report or brief on relevant theme that has been developed for mixed audiences (including non-academic);

-e) overall cost of the assignment including a breakdown of expenses and consultancy fees.
+- b) statement indicating how applicants' qualifications and experience make them suitable for the assignment; - c) proven knowledge and experience of undertaking research focused on gender (and intersecting) issues in African contexts as the main focus of the research; - d) an "approach to work", describing the approach to carrying out the assignment, including any inputs that may be required from EI (three pages maximum); - e) two recent writing samples: i) published peer-reviewed journal article on gender and organisational leadership or related theme; ii) report or brief on relevant theme(s) that has been developed for mixed audiences (including non-academic); - f) overall cost of the assignment including a breakdown of expenses and consultancy fees.
 The total budget attached should be in the range of 35 000-50 000 Euros.